octosteve/octosteve.github.io/source/2015-01-10-the-peep-stack.html.markdown

 This reads the Ember generated index file and returns it when someone asks for the root path.

-Fire up the Phoenix server with `mix phoenix.start`, and visit `http://localhost:4000`.
+Fire up the Phoenix server with `mix phoenix.server`, and visit `http://localhost:4000`.
 There you should see the Ember Landing page.

 ### Push State and routing
 Ember's going to use HTML pushState by default meaning you won't get urls with #'s.
 For this to work, we're going to change a line in our route file to act as a catch all, this way if the user asks for / or /rooms/1, our app will always serve Ember's `index.html` file.
 We'll add to this later when we build our API out.